 C.3 MIB detail

-dot11RTSThreshold OBJECT-TYPE SYNTAX Unsigned32 (0..4692480(#2341)) MAX-ACCESS read-write STATUS current DESCRIPTION "This is a control variable.
+dot11RTSThreshold OBJECT-TYPE SYNTAX Unsigned32 (0..
+6500631 (#22288)(#2341)) MAX-ACCESS read-write STATUS current DESCRIPTION "This is a control variable.
 It is written by an external management entity.
 Changes take effect as soon as practical in the implementation.
-This attribute indicates the number of octets in a PSDU, below which an RTS/CTS handshake is not performed, except as RTS/CTS is used as a cross modulation protection mechanism as defined in 10.27 (Protection mechanisms).
+This attribute indicates the number of octets in a PSDU, below which an RTS/CTS handshake is not performed if dot11TXOPDurationRTSThreshold is 1023 or it is not present(#22234), except as RTS/CTS is used as a cross modulation protection mechanism as defined in 10.27 (Protection mechanisms).
 An RTS/CTS handshake is performed at the beginning of any frame exchange sequence where the PSDU (#1465)contains an MPDU with the Type subfield equal to Data or Management (#1465)and an individual address in the Address 1 field, and the length of the PSDU is greater than this threshold.
 Setting this attribute to be larger than the maximum PSDU size has the effect of turning off the RTS/CTS handshake for frames of Data or Management type transmitted by this STA.
 Setting this attribute to 0 has the effect of turning on the RTS/CTS handshake for all frames of Data or Management type transmitted by this STA."
-DEFVAL { 4692480(#2341) } ::= { dot11OperationEntry 2 }
+DEFVAL { 6500631 (#22288)(#2341) } ::= { dot11OperationEntry 2 }

 TGax editor: Change 10.3.2.6 RTS/CTS with fragmentation as follows: (Track change on)